MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

     - **ServiceLocation**: Use this parameter if you are installing the client on computers that run Office 2010 and your users are not local administrators on their computers or you do not want them to be prompted.

-        For more information, see [More information about the ServiceLocation installation parameter](#more-information-about-the-servicelocation-installation-parameter) and [AIP for Windows and Office versions in extended support](../known-issues.md#aip-for-windows-and-office-versions-in-extended-support).
+        For more information, see [More information about the ServiceLocation installation parameter](#more-information-about-the-servicelocation-installation-parameter) and [AIP and legacy Windows and Office versions](../known-issues.md#aip-and-legacy-windows-and-office-versions).

     - **DowngradeDotNetRequirement**: Use this parameter to bypass the requirement for Microsoft Framework .NET version 4.6.2.
 [More information](#more-information-about-the-downgradedotnetrequirement-installation-parameter)